The Pale: Fortification

 Within the confines of the Pale, the leading gentry and merchants lived lives not too different from those of their counterparts in England, save for the constant fear of attack from the Gaelic Irish.

-Portions of the Pale Ditch can still be seen in the Sandyford/Kilgobbin/Ballyogan areas of South Dublin.
-The most well preserved section can be visited and lies just south of the Ballyogan Road within the Ballyogan Recycling Park.
+Portions of the Pale ditch can still be seen in the Sandyford/Kilgobbin/Ballyogan areas of South Dublin.
+The best-preserved section can be visited and lies just south of the Ballyogan Road within the Ballyogan Recycling Park.
 It consists of pair of ditches on either side of a high flat-topped bank.
 The bank is 2 to 3 meters wide on the top and is approximately 2 meters above the bottom of the ditches.
-The entire length of this section is roughly 500 meters and the top of the bank is planted with hedgerow shrubs, indicating that the Pale Ditch subsequently served as a field boundary.
-Another section of the Pale Ditch lies in the Clay Farm Ecopark, near the Ballyogan Road.
-This section is very different from the previous section, in that it doesn't consist of a double ditch and bank.
+The entire length of this section is roughly 500 meters and the top of the bank is planted with hedgerow shrubs, indicating that the Pale ditch subsequently served as a field boundary.

+Another section of the Pale ditch lies in the Clay Farm Ecopark, near the Ballyogan Road.
+This section is very different from the previous section, in that it does not consist of a double ditch and bank.
 Rather, the builders made use of an existing shallow escarpment, steepening the slope to create a 2 meter high barrier to movement from north to south.
 The purpose of this was probably to make it hard for Irish raiders to herd stolen cattle from the Pale to the Wicklow mountains to the south.
-That this feature was part of the Pale Ditch was originally proposed by Rob Goodbody in the 1990s, and recently confirmed by archaeology during the building of the Clay Farm housing development.
+That this feature was part of the Pale ditch was originally proposed by Rob Goodbody in the 1990s, and recently confirmed by archaeology during the building of the Clay Farm housing development.

 Both the sections described above are part of a single linear earthwork, designed to connect Kilgobbin and Carrickmines castles, fortifications built by the Walsh Family during the medieval period to defend the southern marches of the Pale.
-Another, slightly less well-preserved section of the Pale Ditch can be seen at Kilcross Crescent within the Kilcross housing estate near Sandyford village.
-This section consists of a bank approximately 200 meters long, although the associated ditches are no longer clearly visible.
+Another, slightly less well-preserved section of the Pale ditch can be seen at Kilcross Crescent within the Kilcross housing estate near Sandyford village.
+This section consists of a bank approximately 200 metres long, although the associated ditches are no longer clearly visible.

+Potential section at Kiltalown

+In 1996, a linear earthwork running along the southern boundary of Kiltalown House near Jobstown in Tallaght was noted by the National Monuments Service as resembling that of the Pale ditch as found elsewhere.
+A survey and small-scale excavation of the tree-lined earthwork was carried out in March 1998, but found that establishing the archaeological significance of the earthwork was difficult, considering how similarly a potential section of the Pale ditch resembles an earthwork typical of a medieval enclosure.
+As excavations.ie notes:

+The Kiltalown earthwork belongs to the late medieval tradition of protective enclosure that reaches its apogee in the attempted enclosure of the English Pale in 1494–5, and the identification of it as part of the Pale is a reasonable one, but it may equally have enclosed an area of medieval parkland.